Smana/smana.github.io/content/en/post/dagger-intro/index.md

 Validation successful for ./mycluster-0/flux-config.yaml
 ```

-We can also increase the verbosity level.
+For debugging purposes, we can increase the verbosity level as follows.
 The highest level is `-vvv --debug`.
 ```console
 dagger call validate --manifests ~/Sources/demo-cloud-native-ref/clusters --catalog -vvv --debug ...